OSGeo/PROJ/docs/source/operations/projections/tmerc.rst

 Mathematical definition
 #######################

-The formulas describing the Transverse Mercator below are quoted from Evenden's [Evenden2005]_.
+The formulas describing the Transverse Mercator below are quoted from :cite:`Evenden2005`.

 :math:`\phi_0` is the latitude of origin that match the center of the map.
 It can be set with ``+lat_0``.